Vernon, California: Transparency and progress

 In an effort to modernize the city and stave off the potential threat of disincorporation in the future, for the first time in the city's history Vernon opened its doors to new residents from the general public.
 In 2015, Vernon's population nearly doubled with the opening of Vernon Village Park Apartments on E. 52nd Drive and King Avenue, the majority of which were made available to the public and not exclusively to those affiliated with Vernon industry and city government, as had been the case for most of the city's history.
 In effect, this means that the democratic process in Vernon can no longer be a carefully managed internal affair used to keep already influential individuals in power, a major adjustment in its own right.

 Facing significant revenue shortfalls, in 2017 the Vernon city government proposed "Measure Q" to voters, which would have generated additional revenue to fund the government via a tax increase on electricity generated and sold by the city to residents and industries.
 Vernon residents rejected the tax increase by a margin of nine votes, with 23 voting no, and only 14 voting in favor of the utility tax increase.

 Vernon's City Council is composed of five members, each elected to a five-year term according to the city's charter.
 Voters elect one City Council member during the city's April municipal elections, which take place on a second Tuesday.
 Vernon is one of the cities opposed to California's Senate Bill 415, which prohibits stand-alone elections for city councils, K–12 public schools, community colleges, and special districts, consolidating them with even-year county, state, and federal primary and general elections.

 Geography

 According to the United States Census Bureau, the city has a total area of 5.2 mi2.
 5.0 mi2 of it is land and 0.2 mi2 (3.57%) of it is water.

 Demographics

+Vernon first appeared as a city in the 1910 U.S. census as part of the now defunct San Antonio Township.